-Research during the past 15 years shows that some of the “old” methods of caring for trees are no longer acceptable.
+Research shows that some of the “old” methods of caring for trees are no longer acceptable.
 Dr. Alex Shigo, and others, have found that the following practices or beliefs are not true.
 The Myths listed below are common misconceptions, misunderstandings and half-truths relating to proper tree care.
 Many of these myths are still practiced, mostly because people don’t know about new research findings.
 There are many other “Myths” concerning trees that can mean the difference between a beautiful, healthy tree or one that is just surviving.
 Check the Coeur d’Alene Public Library for a copy of 100 Tree Myths by Alex L. Shigo.

 Myth 1: Anyone can plant a tree correctly!